ZiadGamalDev/ZiadGamalDev/README.md

 ---

-## 📊 Technologies

----

 ## 🏁 Mission

-Architect and build scalable backend systems that power real-world applications and serve thousands of users.
-From ride-hailing platforms to healthcare systems, I focus on creating robust, performant APIs that businesses can rely on.
+Architect and build scalable full-stack applications that power real-world applications and serve thousands of users.
+From ride-hailing platforms to healthcare systems, I focus on creating robust, performant solutions that businesses can rely on.

 **My commitment:** Clean code, optimal performance, and solutions that scale from MVP to enterprise.